We all carry it and make decisions inside of it.

 Best for: Graduate programs, CE audiences, residential programs, clinical teams, healthcare organizations, and training institutes

-Most organizations don’t need another inspiring conversation that leaves people asking: “Okay… but what do we actually do now?”
-A single talk can open a conversation.
-Lasting change requires practice, reflection, and support over time.
-Most organizations don’t need more information.
-They need more capacity.
+Most organizations don't need another inspiring conversation that leaves people asking: "Okay… but what do we actually do now?"
+They need capacity building through practice, reflection, and support over time.
 These are the most common ways we work together.

 A grounded starting point for organizations ready to build more capacity around grief, burnout, and care.